simonsankar/free-market-wins/Central planning.md

 Subsidising X by increasing taxes on Y just means you are arbitrarily making X _seem_ affordable by making Y more expensive.

-3 main problems faced by central planning
+Main problems faced by central planning
 - [[Knowledge Problem (Information Throughput Problem)]]
 - [[Economic Calculation Problem]]
 - [[Tragedy of the commons]]